 In all systems without DHW heating or without heating circuit, only the Max. limit value for the flow rate or capacity can be set.
-In systems Anl 10.x, 11.x, 12.x, 13.x, 21.x and 25.0, the heating circuit RK1/Y1 is turned down in case the limitation applies.
+In systems Anl 10.x and 11.x, the heating circuit RK1/Y1 is turned down in case the limitation applies.